-- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes.

-- The time value of money: and

-- forecasts of future economic conditions.
+- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes. - The time value of money; and - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions, and forecasts of future economic conditions.